gregoryg/tgSEDemoPack/README.md

         c1.
 Python scripts to connect to TGCloud c2.
 GSQL scripts to connect to Docker on localhost

-The package can be installed on any instance running a TigerGraph application (Note: TGCLoud install not yet support).
+The package can be installed on any instance running the TigerGraph application.
 The install process is simple:

-4. SSH to the container

-    ```bash
-    ssh -p 14022 tigergraph@localhost
-    ```

-5. Uncompress the archive to the `mydata` directory:

-    ```bash
-    mkdir ~/mydata
-    cd mydata
-    tar -xzvf ../tgSolutionPack.tar.gz
-    tar -xzvf ../tgSolutionPackData.tar.gz
-    ```

-6.  change directory into the tgSolutionPack folder:

-    ```bash
-    cd tgSolutionPack
-    ```

-7.  run the install script and follow the instructions

-    ```bash
-    ./runTGSInstall.sh
-    ```

-8. Select one of the solution packs to install
+7. Select one of the solution packs to install

     1 - Entity Resolution(MDM)
     2 - Fraud Detection